wangziqi2013/wangziqi2013.github.io/_posts/2019-09-13-efficient-reg-renaming-and-recovery-for-hp-cpu.markdown

 with the control bits maintained as a circular queue and the mapping maintained as a CAM).
 The allocation logic simply tests all bits for a certain physical register with a NOR gate.
 An output of "1" indicates that the register is not referred to in all uncommitted checkpoints, which can be allocated to a new instruction without worrying about the same register being accessed by a different instruction after a roll back.
+On a source operand renaming, the decoding logic selects the entries in the CAM with the logical register as values, and then uses a priority decoder to output the final physical register number whose control bit is "1".
+Checkpoint restoration and resumption are similar to prior proposals.